 You must re-apply if there is an amendment to the sequence of subdivisions, such as the inclusion of an additional stage, amendments to the land area to be released for a given stage, delays to the progress of a stage or you want to vary payment or dates.

-You must lodge your amendment application for the staged payment approval with the Minister, through the VPA, at least 10 business days before to the next payment due date under your existing arrangement.
+You must lodge your amendment application for the staged payment approval with the Minister through the Victorian Planning Authority at least 20 business days before the due date of the next payment under your existing arrangement.

-For more information, you should contact the VPA.
+For more information, contact the Victorian Planning Authority.

 Changes in ownership

-The staged payment approval will "roll-over" where ownership of the whole of the land on which the GAIC is yet to be discharged is transferred to a subsequent owner as the result of a dutiable transaction.
+Where ownership of the whole of the land on which the GAIC is yet to be discharged is transferred to a subsequent owner as the result of a dutiable transaction, the staged payment approval will roll over.
 As a result:

-- The GAIC liability of the former landowner will be extinguished, and
+- The GAIC liability of the former landowner will be extinguished.

-You must inform the VPA that there has been a change in ownership within ten days of settlement.
+You must inform the VPA that there has been a change in ownership within 10 days of settlement.